-Computer users are becoming more and more mobile thanks to the deployment of wireless technologies and to the increasing availability of mobile personal devices.
-Nomadic computing makes it possible for users to take advantage not only of his handheld or even wearable devices, but also of the appliances in his immediate vicinity, even if they do not belong to him.
+Computer users are increasingly mobile thanks to the deployment of wireless technologies and to the wide availability of mobile personal devices.
+Nomadic computing makes it possible for a user to take advantage not only of his handheld or even wearable devices, but also of the appliances in his immediate vicinity, even if they do not belong to him.
 Enabling an application in such a system means accessing global and local communication infrastructures.
-For instance, UMTS can be used for communications with remote servers while Bluetooth will enable a pocket device to access surrounding appliances (e.g. printers, screens, sensors).
+For instance, UMTS can be used for communications with remote servers worlwide while Bluetooth will enable a pocket device to access surrounding appliances (e.g. printers, screens, sensors).

 Nomadic application thus range from over the air access to a classical distributed service provided by a remote server to a set of mobile codes dispersed over close communicating devices, which is generally called a federation of devices.
-The latter organization helps alleviate the limitations of on-site available communication channels (i.e. restricted bandwidth, long round-trip time, or expensive cost) or the limitations of mobile devices (i.e. lack of computational power, screen size).
-For instance, a user traveling with a cell-phone will much more efficiently edit a document with a local public terminal than on the keyboard and screen of his phone.
+The latter organization helps alleviate the limitations of on-site available communication channels (i.e. restricted bandwidth, long round-trip time, or expensive cost) or the limitations of mobile devices (i.e. lack of computational power or screen size).
+For instance, a user travelling with a cell-phone will much more efficiently edit a document with a local public terminal than on the keyboard and screen of his phone.

-Nomadic computing is especially interesting for a mobile corporate workforce, like salesmen visiting their customers.
-In this context, security becomes a major concern.
-First, access to the corporate resources and data must be controlled.
-Second, the safety of the operations performed by a user depends in fact directly on the integrity of execution of a program on devices that will not, for most of them, be owned by the employee or his company, and that may potentially be malicious.
+Nomadic computing is especially interesting for a mobile corporate workforce, like salesmen visiting their customers, in which context security becomes a major concern.
+Indeed, access to the corporate resources and data must be controlled.
+Furthermore, the safety of the operations performed by a user ultimately depends on the integrity of execution of a program on devices that will not, for most of them, be owned by the employee or his company, and that may potentially be malicious.
 This is for instance what happens when a public terminal is used to edit a document that is subsequently signed with the employee's cell-phone (assuming the employee's private key is held by his SIM card).
 To ensure the what you see is what you sign principle, it is necessary to verify the integrity of execution of the editor.
 Finally, it is necessary to protect public appliances offering some service from hostile users uploading some malicious mobile code in order to attack the environment hosting it.
-If not enforced, such appliances might be good candidates as Trojan horses of a new kind, unbeknownst to their owner.
+Otherwise, such appliances might be good candidates for being Trojan horses of a new kind, unbeknownst to their owner.